Madhuri-Chenna/Madhuri-Chenna/README.md

 # Hi!
 I’m MADHURI CHENNA

 ## About me
-Hey there!
-I’m Madhuri, I’m a Computer Applications graduate from Alphores Women’s Degree & PG College with a passion for coding and building web applications.
-I’m excited to continue learning and growing in the tech field.
-This README is my playground to showcase my journey, skills and aspirations.
-Let’s dive in!
+I’m Madhuri, a Computer Applications graduate from Alphores Women’s Degree & PG College, with a strong passion for coding and building web applications.
+I am a motivated fresher who enjoys learning new technologies and working on real-world projects.

+This README is my playground to showcase my journey, skills, projects, and aspirations as I grow in the tech field 🚀

 ## Skills & Interests:
 • __Frontend__: HTML, CSS, JavaScript, Bootstrap